tatumio/tatum-kms/README.md

 Tatum KMS generates and stores the private keys and mnemonic in the local file system's encrypted file.
 The wallet file is encrypted using the AES-GCM-256 cipher.

 The most sensitive information in this architecture is the password, which is used to encrypt the file.
-The password is never passed as a parameter or obtained from the environment variables.
+The password is never passed1111111 as a parameter or obtained from the environment variables.
 There are three ways of entering a password to the KMS:
 * during the start of the KMS, the password is entered manually and stored in the memory during the daemon's runtime.